kaixuan98/MovieReview/.ipynb_checkpoints/README-checkpoint.md

 1. Load the data
 2. Basic understanding of data
 3. Clean up the data
-4. Organize data
+4. Spliting Data
-5. Exploratary Data Analysis(EDA)
+5. Organize data
-6. Try out model to do sentiment analysis
+6. Classification Model
-7. Fine tune the model
+7. Evaluation of the Models(F1_score)
-8. save the model to use it in the future
+8. Fine tune the models

 ### Task / Goal

 The goal of this project to to able to predict positive or negative movies reviews.